hirrolot/metalang99/README.md

 (Hint: `v(something)` evaluates to `something`.)

 Metalang99 is a firm foundation for writing reliable and maintainable metaprograms in pure C99.
-It is implemented as an interpreted FP language upon preprocessor macros: just `#include <metalang99.h>` and you are ready to go.
+It is implemented as an interpreted FP language atop of preprocessor macros: just `#include <metalang99.h>` and you are ready to go.
 Metalang99 features algebraic data types, pattern matching, recursion, currying, and collections; in addition, it provides means for compile-time error reporting and debugging.
+With our [built-in syntax checker], macro errors should be perfectly comprehensible, enabling you for convenient development.

+[built-in syntax checker]: #q-what-about-compile-time-errors

 Currently, Metalang99 is used at [OpenIPC] as an indirect dependency of [Datatype99] and [Interface99]; this includes an [RTSP 1.0 implementation] along with ~50k lines of private code.